Dark Fluxes from Accreting Black Holes and Direct Detections: Introduction

 \section{Introduction}

-Dark matter direct search experiments have been very successfully developed to put constraints on the dark matter properties \cite{Aprile:2020tmw}.
-While the search for a few GeV dark matter is still going on without confirmed signals so far, lighter sub-GeV dark matter scenarios have received more attention in the recent years \cite{Boehm:2003ha,Feng:2008ya,Knapen:2017xzo,Essig:2011nj,Knapen:2016cue,Hochberg:2016ntt,Capparelli:2014lua,Acanfora:2019con,Caputo:2019cyg,Caputo:2019xum}, encouraged by the comic ray excesses \cite{Jean:2003ci, Jeltema:2014qfa, Adriani:2008zr}.
-The galactic center dark matter has been widely considered to be the sources of the cosmic ray excesses as well as the possible explanation for the {\XT} excess \cite{Aprile:2020tmw,Zhang:2020htl,Zhou:2020bvf}.
+Dark matter direct search experiments have been very successfully developed to put constraints on the dark matter properties \cite{XENON:2020rca}.
+While the search for a few GeV dark matter is still going on without confirmed signals so far, lighter sub-GeV dark matter scenarios have received more attention in recent years \cite{Boehm:2003ha,Feng:2008ya,Knapen:2017xzo,Essig:2011nj,Knapen:2016cue,Hochberg:2016ntt,Capparelli:2014lua,Acanfora:2019con,Caputo:2019cyg,Caputo:2019xum}, encouraged by the comic ray excesses \cite{Jean:2003ci, Jeltema:2014qfa, Adriani:2008zr}.
+The galactic center dark matter has been widely considered to be the sources of the cosmic ray excesses as well as the possible explanation for the {\XT} excess \cite{XENON:2020rca, Zhang:2020htl, PandaX-II:2020udv}.
 The other sources for relativistic dark matter particles or axions are the Sun and stars, although such light dark matter models face many astrophysical constraints such as stellar cooling \cite{DiLuzio:2020jjp}.

 With the first detection of gravitational waves from the binary black hole mergers \cite{Abbott:2016blz} and the Event Horizon Telescope (EHT) \cite{Akiyama:2019cqa}, we have new methods to probe black holes.
 A black hole can be a host of many processes involving the beyond the Standard Model (SM) physics \cite{Rosa:2017ury,Sun:2020gem}.
-Particles may be accreted, pair-produced around the event horizon, and accelerated around the black hole without the coupling to SM physics.
-In principle, the dark particles can also be thermally produced or thermalize around the black holes, and be ejected along with the standard keV X-ray radiations.
+Particles may be accreted and pairs may be produced around the event horizon, which can then be accelerated around the black hole without coupling to SM physics.
+In principle, the dark particles can also be thermally produced or thermalize around the black holes, and be ejected along with the standard keV X-ray radiations. {\cm The field of dark matter has very rich and diverse contents, here we just choose three difference types: light ($m \sim$ eV) dark photon/axion-like particles, intermediate ($m\sim$ keV) dark photon dark matter~\cite{Nelson:2011sf,An:2020bxd} and heavy ($m\sim$ MeV to GeV) heavier dark matter.
+We may further specify the details of these viable models, e.g. with/without self-interactions, and with/without the couplings to the SM models.
+Since all these models can be quite different, and there are so many different workable types in the literatures (there are even multiple models to explain Xenon1T), we try our best to organize these possibilities and be inclusive. }